 They certainly can.
 As long as you two eventually have the same end goal in mind.
 You must have the same final decision about where you see your life going so that it may align at some point.

 Practicing understanding, giving space, doing away with jealousy are some ways to make a relationship last.
-Long distance relationships are not easy why is why you will have to be extra careful with your feelings and actions when you are in one.
+Long-distance relationships are not easy, which is why you will have to be extra careful with your feelings and actions when you are in one.

 It certainly can be if you love and believe in the person you are dating.